-One of the best ways to keep your skin healthy: avoid inflammation in your body.
-Reducing inflammation helps all kinds of skin issues, whether you?re battling a specific condition or just looking for a healthier glow.
+One of the best ways to keep a healthy look: avoid inflammation in your body.
+Reducing inflammation helps all kinds of issues, whether you’re battling a specific condition or just looking for a healthier glow.
 Eating more fish helps you do just that!

 You can find the most omega-3 fatty acids in cold-water fish like salmon, sardines, mackerel, tuna, and cod.
 Focus on those to get the most bang for your buck.

-Walnuts?are great for your skin.
-According to Dr. David Bank, the omega-3 fatty acids inside them make your skin more elastic.
+Walnuts are great for your skin.
+According to Dr. David Bank (4), the omega-3 fatty acids inside them make your skin more elastic.
 Walnuts are the only type of nut that have a significant amount of omega-3s.
 Walnuts are also high in biotin, a B vitamin that helps moisturize dry skin and overcome conditions like eczema.